openharmony/docs/en/application-dev/reference/apis/js-apis-distributed-data.md

 # Distributed Data Management

-Distributed data management provides collaboration between databases of different devices for applications.
-The APIs provided by distributed data management can be used to save data to the distributed database and perform operations such as adding, deleting, modifying, and querying data in the distributed database.
+The distributed data management module implements collaboration between databases of different devices for applications.
+The APIs provided by distributed data management can be used to save data to distributed databases and perform operations such as adding, deleting, modifying, querying, and synchronizing data in distributed databases.

+This module provides the following functions:

+- [KVManager](#kvmanager): provides a **KVManager** instance to manage key-value (KV) stores.
+- [KvStoreResultSet<sup>8+</sup>](#kvstoreresultset8): provides methods to obtain the KV store result set and query or move the data read position.
+- [Query<sup>8+</sup>](#query8): provides methods to query data from the database through a **Query** instance by using predicates.
+- [KVStore](#kvstore): provides methods to add data, delete data, and observe data changes and data synchronization through a **KVStore** instance.
+- [SingleKVStore](#singlekvstore): provides methods to query and synchronize data in a single KV store.
+This class inherits from [KVStore](#kvstore), and data is not distinguished by device.
+- [DeviceKVStore<sup>8+</sup> ](#devicekvstore8): provides methods to query and synchronize data in a device KV store.
+This class inherits from [KVStore](#kvstore), and data is distinguished by device.

 >**NOTE**<br/>
+>
 >The initial APIs of this module are supported since API version 7.
 Newly added APIs will be marked with a superscript to indicate their earliest API version.